JohanAlvedal/PumpSteer/README.md

 PumpSteer controls your heat pump's perceived demand using a fake outdoor temperature:

 * Slightly increases heating (1 °C overshoot) only when electricity prices are very cheap
+* Optional cheap-hours boost raises the target by a user-defined amount during the cheapest slots when enabled (defaults: +0.5 °C for 3 hours)
 * Avoids heating when prices are high
 * Goes to neutral mode when stable
 * Disables heating when it's warm outside (summer mode)